 Students may design an Honors Contract for any upper-level (200+) course within their major; students working toward a minor in Creative Writing may also design an Honors Contract for a course within the Creative Writing minor.

-Completed proposal forms must be submitted online and approved by the professor by August 23 at 12:00 noon EST. Students will be notified by the Honors Carolina office by Tuesday, August 27 if their proposal has been approved.
+Completed proposal forms must be submitted online and approved by the professor by September 10 at 12:00 noon EST. Students will be notified of the status of their proposal within three business days of submission.